Scalextrix/SolarCoin-Raspberry-Pi-Node/Useful-SolarCoin-Daemon-Commands.md

 Lets disect that for a moment; 'solarcoind' is the way to issue any command to SolarCoin, 'walletpassphrase' tells the wallet you want to unlock the wallet, 'your_passphrase_here' is whatever you chose as your passphrase, '300' is the number of seconds to unlock the wallet for, after which it will become locked again.
+You can do any number of seconds, 300 is plenty for most scenarios.

 So now you have 5 minutes (300 seconds) to issue the send coins command.
 To send the coins:
 > solarcoind sendtoaddress 8cESoZyjFvx2Deq6VjQLqPfAwu8UXjcBkK 1